appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-store.md

 ## Listing and Downloading App version

-Once logged in, users can now see the app version shared from the Enterprise App Store profile.
-Files can be downloaded with one click.
+Once logged in, users will be able to see the app version shared from the Enterprise App Store profile.
+Files can be downloaded with a single click.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4225-newmobile.png" />

-You can also navigate back to the app version list, where you can view the shared binaries for the Live or Beta channels.
+You can also navigate back to the app version list, where the shared binaries for the Live or Beta channels can be viewed.
 Each channel will display different app versions based on what was uploaded to the Enterprise App Store profile in Appcircle.

 :::info